Find Affordable College Courses

 Durham, NC

 Our analysis found Duke University to be the best school for public policy students who want to pursue a bachelor’s degree in the Southeast Region .
-Located in the city of Durham, Duke is a private not-for-profit school with a large student population.
+Located in the city of Durham, Duke is a private not-for-profit school with a fairly large student population.

-The excellent bachelor’s degree programs at University of North Carolina at Chapel Hill helped the school earn the #2 place on this year’s ranking of the best public policy schools in the Southeast Region .
-Located in the small city of Chapel Hill, UNC Chapel Hill is a public school with a fairly large student population.
+A rank of #2 on this year’s list means University of North Carolina at Chapel Hill is a great place for public policy students working on their bachelor’s degree.
+Located in the small city of Chapel Hill, UNC Chapel Hill is a public school with a very large student population.

 While working on their Bachelor's Degree, public policy majors at UNC Chapel Hill accumulate an average of around $14,964 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $271.